UBC-DSCI/introduction-to-datascience-python/source/inference.md

 point estimate is to take a *larger* sample.
 To illustrate what effect this has, we will take many samples of size 20, 50, 100, and 500, and plot the sampling distribution of the sample mean.
-We indicate the mean of the sampling distribution with a red vertical line.
+We indicate the mean of the sampling distribution with a orange vertical line.

 ```{code-cell} ipython3
 :tags: [remove-input]